 Everything to let you surf easily

 The Opera web browser offers all the features you need to happily surf the web.
 Speed Dial and Bookmarks pages are available when you launch the browser and offer you easy access to the sites you use the most and those you've added to your favorites.
 At startup, Opera also offers a Discover page so you can always keep an eye on the news.
 It displays the news by topic and you can select the country and the language.

-Opera includes a download manager, history and a private browsing mode so you can navigate without leaving a trace, and it is the first major PC browser to include a built-in VPN allowing you browse safely and securely.
+Opera includes a download manager, history, a private browsing mode so you can navigate without leaving a trace, and it is the first major PC browser to include a built-in VPN allowing you browse safely and securely.
 It also lets you install extensions to customize your surfing experience.
-While the catalog is much smaller than that provided by competing browsers, you will find versions of Adblock Plus, Feedly, Pinterest, Evernote Clearly etc. for Opera.
+While the catalog is much smaller than that provided by competing browsers, you will find versions of Adblock Plus, Feedly, Pinterest, Evernote Clearly, etc. for Opera.

 The Opera address bar is powerful and allows you to perform searches on multiple search engines at the same time, while benefiting from the suggestions for websites that gradually appear as you type.